jnalon/fast-fourier-transform/c++/README.md

 Besides the transform functions, both files also implement a small library to deal with complex numbers.
 The Standard C++ library already have this, but I wanted to implement my own (that helps me to understand what the language can do).
 Also, if I was to follow the general guidelines, my complex library should come in a separate module, with a header file and so on.
 That would be extremely easy to do, but since these are very simple programs, I didn't think I needed that (I might change my mind in the future, however).

+As a last note, the programs have *few* characteristics of object orientation.
+This is because the Fast Fourier Transform is better implemented as an operation (and, thus, as a function) than as a method of a class.
+In fact, to do it in that way, I would have to create a class to hold the vector data and implement some additional methods to create, allocate and dispose memory and so on.
+While I could have done this, that would diverge from my first intent, that was to implement the Fast Fourier Transform.
+So, you might argue that this is - as I said above - C written with C++ syntax, but the functions can be easily transfered to bigger class oriented projects.

 ## Compiling and Running

-Compile and run these programs will depend a lot on the compiler that you have installed.
-Since my system is Linux with the GNU C++ Compiler (`g++`) installed, I'll go with it.
-It is very easy to compile, just issue this command in the shell:
+As happens with C, there are a lot of different implementations of the language.
+If you are working in a Linux system, your system most likely has `g++`, the GNU C++ Compiler, installed, and you can use it to compile and run the programs on this folder; just check the package manager for your distribution, and install the needed packages.
+If you are in Windows or MacOS, however, you will probably have to install a development package.
+There are a lot of options (such as [MinGW](http://mingw.org/) for Windows, and GNU C++ is probably available for MacOS.
+As an alternative, Windows has [Visual Studio](https://visualstudio.microsoft.com/) and MacOS has [XCode](https://developer.apple.com/), both of them with free versions that you can download and use.

+I'm in a Linux system, so I will use G++.
+To compile the program, just issue the command:

 ```
 $ g++ -o fft fft.cpp -lm
 ```

 to compile the `fft.cpp` file (don't forget the `-lm` switch to link the math library).
-This will generate a `fft` executable file in the same folder, that can be run with the command:
+This will generate an executable file named `fft` in the same folder, that can be run with the command:

 ```
 $ ./fft